ddbln/CloseAllNoConfirm/README.md

 A: The “Close All without Confirmation“ plugin closes all files, unsaved as well as saved ones.
 The main benefit is that it allows you to close all files without prompting for confirmation when closing unsaved files.
 Dealing with multiple confirmation dialogs can quickly become a painful experience.
 But don’t worry, this plugin has got you covered – it closes all files swiftly and efficiently!

-**Q: Why would I need this?
-Can you provide an example of when this plugin would be useful?**
+**Q: Can you provide an example of when this plugin would be useful?**

 A: Suppose you've searched and replaced a dozen or hundreds of files with a single click: saving them all is easy with Sublime Text and takes just one command (and no questions asked).
 But: have you ever tried to close them without saving?

 **Q: Is there any risk of losing my work when using this plugin?**

-A: The plugin is designed for speed and convenience, but of course accidents can happen.
-If you’re concerned about losing unsaved work, you can enable the optional single confirmation prompt by setting the "ask_before_closing" option to true in the [settings](#optional-confirmation-prompt).
-This way, you’ll get one friendly reminder to save your work before the plugin closes all files.
+A: Although the plugin is designed for speed and convenience, accidents can still occur.
+That's why, by default, you will receive a single confirmation prompt before action, reminding you that any unsaved changes will be lost.
+However, if you wish to disable this prompt, you can do so by setting the "ask_before_closing" option to false in the settings.
+By doing so, the plugin will truly live up to its name.

 **Q: Will this plugin slow down my Sublime Text or cause any performance issues?**